 Should I enable or disable AP isolation?

 AP Isolation is a security feature included in various Wi-Fi routers.
-As mentioned earlier, it prevents one device from communicating with other devices connected to the same network.
-If you want such a thing enabled for your network, you can turn on Access Point Isolation.
+As mentioned earlier, it prevents a device from communicating with other devices on the same network.
+If you want this enabled on your network, you can turn on Access Point Isolation.
 However, if you are a home computer user and only your devices are connected to the network, enabling this feature won’t make much difference.

 This is not a feature you can enable or disable on your Windows computer.
 It must be included in your Wi-Fi router.
 If so, you can follow the aforementioned guides to enable or disable AP Isolation or Client Isolation for your router.